yan9qu/M3IU/README.md

 # MINE: Multimodal IntentioN and Emotion Understanding in the Wild

-During the review phase, we only released some of the raw data and its annotation.
+During the review phase, we only released some of the raw data.
+Each folder is one sample.

 Will be open sourced:
 1. Scripts and instructions for all steps of dataset collection, cleaning, and feature pre-extraction.